maarten-pennings/cmd/README.md

 ## Streaming

-The [streaming](examples/streaming/streaming.ino) demonstrates the command interpreter, with the `stat` command, which now supports streaming.
+The [streaming](examples/streaming/streaming.ino) demonstrates the command interpreter, again with the `stat` command, which now supports streaming.
 Streaming allows data to be send to the arduino, without giving an explicit command each time.

-How streaming is enabled, and how it is stopped is up to the command, in this example `stat` uses `*` to toggle streaming mode.
+How streaming is enabled, and how it is stopped is up to the command.
+In this example `stat` uses `*` to toggle streaming mode.

 When `stat` enables streaming mode, it also changes the prompt: it no longer shows `>>` but rather the amount of numbers entered.
-So, in the example below, the user entered `stat *`, then `1 2 3`, followed by `4 5 6 7`, followed by `*`.
+So, in the example below, the user gives the command `stat *` (which enters streaming mode), then `1 2 3`, followed by `4 5 6 7`, followed by `*` to stop streaming mode.
 The `stat show` shows the statistics.

-The next iteration starts with `stat reset`, then the data `stat 1 2 * 3 4` followed by ` 5 6 * 7`.The `stat show` shows the statistics.

 ```text
 Welcome to the demo cmd.streaming